 Why Use a UX Flow Template?

 With a UX flow template, you have a visual representation of the user’s paths.
-The template includes all the interactions that a user can have on your website or app.
+The template includes all the interactions that a user can have on your website, application, or SaaS.
 It helps UX designers address the needs of your users while making it easier for them to find the features they want.

 - Visualization for stakeholders